 Pounding waterfalls, spicy street food and the biggest after-harvest festival in India.
 Here’s where to eat, what to do, and how to get around Thrissur, the cultural capital of Kerala.

-Story and Photos by Nithya Muralidharan
+Story by Nithya Muralidharan

 Scenic views wherever you turn your head to, a never-ending trail of spices constantly tingling in your nose, a reluctant cold breeze and a countryside cottage—this is a regular, sunny day in Kerala, the southernmost peak of the Indian subcontinent, almost resembling a bitter gourd, guaranteed to leave you mesmerized.